Maina-Miriam Munsky: "Women Artists International Exhibition 1877-1977"

 Controversially, Maina-Miriam Munsky was excluded from taking part in the "Women Artists International Exhibition 1877-1977" ("Künstlerinnen international 1877-1977") held in the orangery at the Charlottenburg Palace.
 The "Women Artists International" was widely seen as the most important exhibition of women's art to date.
 Five hundred works by 190 female artists were on display: those who featured included Louise Nevelson, Paula Modersohn-Becker, Méret Oppenheim, Georgia O'Keeffe, Eva Hesse, Bridget Riley, Käthe Kollwitz, Sonia Delaunay and Gabriele Münter.
 The jury members came from the New Society for Visual Arts which had been founded in 1969.
 They were all women.
 They justified the decision to exclude Maina-Miriam Munsky with the argument that the uninvolved presentation of her birth pictures was "unwomanly" ("nicht weiblich").
 Separately they accused the artist of being involved with the sexist pictures produced by her artist husband, Peter Sorge, whose drawings combined photographs from pornographic magazines with scenes of violence.
 During the early 1970s Munsky had seemed to distance herself from the rising tide of feminist solidarity.
 Asked about her position as a woman in the world of art she repeatedly and very publicly spoke out against women's groups closing ranks in ways that only created new structures of isolation.

-One reason that the exclusion of Muncky's work from the "Women Artists International" became so contentious was the last minute nature of the decision.
+One reason that the exclusion of Munsky's work from the "Women Artists International" became so contentious was the last minute nature of the decision.
 Her contribution had already been commissioned: the exhibition jury decided to remove it just before the exhibition catalogue was finalised for the printers.
 In an interview with Prof. Dr. Cäcilia Rentmeister which was publisher in March 1977 Munsky was uncompromisingly supportive of the women's movement: